jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 - 3.7.1 Brute force
   - **Brute force**: an attack that attempts every possible valid combination for a key or password
     - they involve using massive amounts of processing power to methodically guess the key used to secure cryptographic communications
+  - **Rainbow Tables**: large, precomputed databases that store chains of plaintext passwords and their corresponding cryptographic hash values, allowing an attacker to quickly look up a hash and retrieve the original plaintext password without having to compute hashes in real-time
+  - **Dictionary Attack**: a password-cracking method in which the attacker systematically tries every word in a dictionary or word list
+  - **Hybrid Attack**: is a password-cracking method that combines elements of both dictionary and brute-force attacks; better success rate compared to a pure dictionary attack, and faster than a full brute-force method
+  - Brute force countermeasures:
+    - strong password policies
+    - password hashing and salting
+    - key stretching

 - 3.7.2 Ciphertext only
   - **Ciphertext only**: an attack where you only have the encrypted ciphertext message at your disposal (not the plaintext)
     - if you have enough ciphertext samples, the idea is that you can decrypt the target ciphertext based on the samples
     - frequency analysis is a technique that is helpful against simple ciphers (see below)
+  - Countermeasures:
+    - use a strong, well-vetted encryption algorithm and proper key management

 - 3.7.3 Known plaintext
   - **Known plaintext**: in this attack, the attacker has a copy of the encrypted message along with the plaintext message used to generate the ciphertext (the copy); this knowledge greatly assists the attacker in breaking weaker codes; the goal is to use the plaintext and associated ciphertext to deduce the encryption key
   - **Linear cryptanalysis**: a known plaintext attack, in which the attacker studies probabilistic linear relations referred to as linear approximations among parity bits of the plaintext, the Ciphertext and the hidden key; considered most effective technique in exploiting statistical properties of ciphertext to find correlations between plaintext and ciphertext
+  - **Meet-in-the-middle** typically a known-plaintext attack that works by performing two simultaneous, smaller brute-force searches with different keys: both encryption of the plaintext and decryption of the ciphertext simultaneously to identify the encryption key; 2DES is vulnerable to this attack
+  - **Chosen plaintext**: a powerful attack model where the attacker can choose specific plaintexts to be encrypted and obtain the corresponding ciphertexts.

 - 3.7.4 Frequency analysis
   - **Frequency analysis**: an attack where the characteristics of a language are used to defeat substitution ciphers
     - for example in English, the letter "E" is the most common, so the most common letter in an encrypted ciphertext could be a substitution for "E"
     - other examples might include letters that appear twice in sequence, as well as the most common words used in a language
+  - Countermeasures: modern cryptographic systems are designed specifically to defeat this attack by ensuring that the ciphertext appears statistically random

 - 3.7.5 Chosen ciphertext
   - **Chosen ciphertext**: in a chosen ciphertext attack, the attacker has access to one or more plaintexts of arbitrary ciphertexts; i.e. the attacker has the ability to decrypt chosen portions of the ciphertext message, and use the decrypted portion to discover the key
   - **Chosen-plaintext attack (CPA)**: an attack model for cryptanalysis which presumes that the attacker can obtain the ciphertexts for arbitrary plaintexts, with the goal to gain information that reduces the security of the encryption scheme; a CPA is more powerful than a known plaintext attack; however a chosen-plaintext is less powerful than a chosen ciphertext
   - **Differential cryptanalysis**: a type of chosen plaintext attack, and a general form of cryptanalysis applicable primarily to block ciphers, but also to stream ciphers and cryptographic hash functions; it is the study of how differences in information input can affect the resultant difference at the output; advanced methods such as differential cryptanalysis are types of chosen plaintext attacks
     - as an example, an attacker may try to get the receiver to decrypt modified ciphertext, looking for that modification to cause a predictable change to the plaintext
+  - Countermeasures: use authenticated encryption modes such as GCM (Galois/Counter Mode), or CCM (Counter with Cipher Block Chaining-Message Authentication Code)

 - 3.7.6 Implementation attacks
   - **Implementation attack**: attempts to exploit weaknesses in the implementation of a cryptography system